Skip to content

 Present kwargsInferred modeBehavior

-prompt= + model= + tools=gatherReAct tool loop
+prompt= + model= + tools=agentReAct tool loop

 NeitherscriptedFunction body runs as-is

-@node(output=Claims, model="fast", prompt="req/decompose")
+@node(outputs=Claims, model="fast", prompt="req/decompose")

 def decompose() -> Claims: